usnistgov/ARIAC/docs/competition/challenges.rst

 .. warning::
-  A high-priority order can be announced in one of the two following :ref:`target to conditions`: time and part placement.
+  A high-priority order can be announced in one of the two following :ref:`CONDITIONS` time and part placement.
 The submission condition is not used to announce a high-priority order.

 .. note::
   A high-priority order will only be announced when only regular-priority orders have been announced.
 A high-priority order will not be announced if there is already a high-priority order in the queue.